Writing-for-me/test/otherthing.md

 struggle, differ according to the differences in the nature of the contradictions.
 Some contradictions are characterized by open antagonism, others are not.’
-Thus when speaking of contradictions among the people Mao is speaking of the differences that exist among them and the need to correctly handle thesecontradictions so as to prevent them from becoming antagonistic.
+Thus when speaking of contradictions among the people Mao is speaking of the differences that exist among the people and the need to correctly handle these contradictions so as to prevent them from becoming antagonistic.

 The question of antagonism in contradiction is a question of the relation between the two sides of a contradiction.
-If the the two aspects of the contradiction can coexist, in difference, without the destruction of their contradictory unity then the contradiction is non-antagonistic.
+If the the two aspects of the contradiction can coexist, in difference, without the destruction of their contradictory relation then the contradiction is non-antagonistic.
 Thus when Mao speaks of correctly handling contradictions among the people, he is outlining the means to handle non-antagonistic contradictions in a manner that prevents them from becoming antagonistic.
-Through these means the process of socialism could develop, and a working through of existing contradictions could progress toward communism, that is, the elimination of the conditions of possibility of inequality and the destruction of the value form.
+Through these means the process of socialism could develop as a working through of existing contradictions that progresses towards communism, that is, the elimination of the conditions of possibility of inequality and the destruction of the value form.

-In 'On Contradiction' Mao offers an explanation of how contradictions between different social classes exist can develop into antagonistic
+In 'On Contradiction' Mao offers an explanation of how contradictions between different social classes can develop into antagonistic
 contradictions: 'In human history, antagonism between classes exists as a particular manifestation of the struggle of opposites.
 Consider the contradiction between the exploiting and the exploited classes.
 Such